chda6313/pyGame/README.md

 # pyGame
-# I'm Nathan and I'm a feggit
+# I'm Nathan and I'm a cool guy